 Ambassadors

-Matthew & Ryan are comedy and entertainment creators with over 10 million followers across their channels.
+Matthew and Ryan are comedy and entertainment creators with over 10 million followers across their channels.
 Best known for their hilarious sketches, unique pranks, travel adventures, and lifestyle content, everything they create is thoughtfully made to be family-friendly.
-They’re now stepping into their parenting era through adoption, and as a same-sex couple, they’re proudly helping normalize LGBTQ+ families while raising awareness around adoption.

 Friends of Honeypot

-Arsenal player Gabriel Martinelli first supported Honeypot in 2021 helping to raise awareness of our work and motivate our children to believe in their dreams.
+Arsenal player Gabriel Martinelli first supported us in 2021 helping to raise awareness of our work and motivate our children to believe in their dreams.
+Watch his video call with a Honeypot young carer.

 “I have great memories of my childhood… always playing football, making new friends and being outdoors for most of the time.
 Unfortunately, many kids never really have the opportunity to experience childhood to the fullest.
-That’s the case of many young carers here in the UK and anywhere around the world.
-Due to different circumstances, these kids are forced to take care of some of their relatives from a very young age.
+That’s the case for many young carers who take care of their relatives from a very young age.
 That isn’t fair and we should help out these kids.
 That’s why I’ve started to work with Honeypot, an organisation that provides young carers the opportunity to be children and to build a brighter future.”

 Steven Mackintosh

-British actor and narrator Steven Mackintosh started supporting Honeypot back in 2018 when he fronted our Carers Week campaign.
-He has been an ongoing supporter of the charity attending events like the Chelsea Flower Show 2025 and providing quotes of support.
+Actor and narrator Steven Mackintosh started supporting Honeypot back in 2018 when he fronted our Carers Week campaign.
+He has been an ongoing supporter of the charity, attending events like the Chelsea Flower Show 2025 and providing quotes of support.

 Dan Snow

-Dan Snow is an historian and tv presenter who has supported Honeypot since 2013.
+Dan Snow is a writer, historian and television presenter who has supported Honeypot since 2013.

 “The Honeypot Children’s Charity and I share the same ethos around helping young carers to reach their full potential.
 It’s the real and tangible difference that Honeypot makes to these young children that keeps me going and I hope that I can motivate others to get involved with this inspirational charity.
-I am happy and proud to become an ambassador of the Honeypot Children’s Charity.”
+I am happy and proud to support the Honeypot Children’s Charity.”